Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 In a healthy artery, the blood moves smoothly and puts normal pressure on its walls.

-High blood pressure means the blood is pushing too hard against artery walls.
+High blood pressure means that the blood is pushing too hard against artery walls.
 This damages the walls.
 The walls form scar tissue as they heal.
 But the scar tissue makes the arteries stiff and weak.
 A fatty substance called plaque sticks to the scar tissue.
 This makes arteries narrower and harder.

 High blood pressure: